AO16/AO16.github.io/_posts/2016-11-07-site-updates.md

 I started with this site about a year ago when I was thinking about looking for a new job.
 It was essentially being used as a glorified business card.
 I have decided to come back to this site to try out some new things and write about some of the stuff I've been working on.

-This site is built usingn jekyll, so I'm not currently planning on writing a lot of new code for the site.
+This site is built using jekyll, so I'm not currently planning on writing a lot of new code for the site.
 The main things I'll be focusing on are:

 - Sass and sass organization
 - New css techniques